davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

 comments: true
 disqus_identifier: 20170325
 preview_pic: /assets/images/2017-03-25-syntaxnet.png
-description: This post shows how to load the output of SyntaxNet into Python NLTK toolkit, precisely how to instantiate a DependencyGraph object with SyntaxNet's output.
+description: This post shows how to load the output of SyntaxNet into the Python NLTK toolkit, and precisely how to instantiate a DependencyGraph object with SyntaxNet's output.
 ---

-In May 2016 Google released [SyntaxNet](https://research.googleblog.com/2016/05/announcing-syntaxnet-worlds-most.html), a syntactic parser whose performance beat previous proposed approaches.
+In May 2016 Google released [SyntaxNet](https://research.googleblog.com/2016/05/announcing-syntaxnet-worlds-most.html), a syntactic parser whose performance beat previously proposed approaches.

 In this post I will show you how to have SyntaxNet's syntactic dependencies and other morphological information in Python, precisely how to load [NLTK](http://www.nltk.org/) structures such as [DependencyGraph](http://www.nltk.org/_modules/nltk/parse/dependencygraph.html) and [Tree](http://www.nltk.org/_modules/nltk/tree.html) with SyntaxNet's output.

- In this example will use the Portuguese model, but as you will see this can be easily adapted to any language, provided you have already a pretrained model.
+ In this example will use the Portuguese model, but as you will see this can be easily adapted to any language, provided you have already a pre-trained model.

 ## Setup